boghammar/MMM-SL-PublicTransport/README.md

               {
                 stationId: station-id,      // REQUIRED.
 An id of a station.
 You need to run the utility
                                             // findStation to get the id(s) of the station(s) you want.
-                stationname: 'station-name',// This is the name of the station.
+                stationname: 'station-name',// Optional.
+This is the name of the station.
                                             // It's shown in the header if you have set a header on the module
                 lines: [                    // Optional.
 An array of lines that you want to see departing from this station.
                   line: line-id,            // The id of the line